Web Policy Guidelines and Governance

 Web page video and photography should always be presented in the most professional way.

-Web Governance for Labs and Personal Faculty Websites
+Web Governance for Faculty and Lab Websites

 Use of PDFs and Other Downloadable Media

 PDFs are encouraged as a means of reference material for visitors to download.
-All downloadable media must include contact information so that visitors with questions can contact the appropriate party.
+All downloadable media must include contact information, so that visitors with questions can contact the appropriate party.

 Please avoid any documents that may ask for patient identifying information that would result in the emailing of unsecure patient data and violating HIPAA guidelines.